daimanamit/imdlib/docs/Usage.rst

 .. code-block:: text

+    Downloading: tmin for year 1990
+    Downloading: tmin for year 1991
+    Downloading: tmin for year 1992
+    Downloading: tmin for year 1993
+    Downloading: tmin for year 1994
+    Downloading: tmin for year 1995
+    Downloading: tmin for year 1996
+    Downloading: tmin for year 1997
+    Downloading: tmin for year 1998
+    Downloading: tmin for year 1999
+    Downloading: tmin for year 2000
+    Downloading: tmin for year 2001
+    Downloading: tmin for year 2002
+    Downloading: tmin for year 2003
+    Downloading: tmin for year 2004
+    Downloading: tmin for year 2005
+    Downloading: tmin for year 2006
+    Downloading: tmin for year 2007
+    Downloading: tmin for year 2008
+    Downloading: tmin for year 2009
-    Downloading: rain for year 2010
+    Downloading: tmin for year 2010
-    Downloading: rain for year 2011
+    Downloading: tmin for year 2011
-    Downloading: rain for year 2012
+    Downloading: tmin for year 2012
-    Downloading: rain for year 2013
+    Downloading: tmin for year 2013
-    Downloading: rain for year 2014
+    Downloading: tmin for year 2014
-    Downloading: rain for year 2015
+    Downloading: tmin for year 2015
-    Downloading: rain for year 2016
+    Downloading: tmin for year 2016
-    Downloading: rain for year 2017
+    Downloading: tmin for year 2017
-    Downloading: rain for year 2018
+    Downloading: tmin for year 2018
+    Downloading: tmin for year 2019
+    Downloading: tmin for year 2020
+    Downloading: tmin for year 2021
+    Downloading: tmin for year 2022
+    Downloading: tmin for year 2023
+    Downloading: tmin for year 2024
     Download Successful !!!

 The output is saved in the current working directory.
 If you want to save the files to a different directory, then you can use the following code: